 Secured savings

 Believe it or not, banks give you more security than keeping money home under the mattress.
-Apart from the banks’ guarantee and security measures, you can also rely on CDIC insurance, so that your money won’t go to waste in any given scenario.
+Apart from the banks’ guarantee and security measures, you can also rely on CDIC insurance so your money won’t go to waste in any given scenario.

 Save more

 Savings accounts have an interest based on which you can earn by saving.
-The interest isn’t high, but over time you can pile up a solid sum of money.
+The interest isn’t high, but you can pile up a solid sum of money over time.
 Simultaneously, the more you put in your account, the higher the interest will be.

 Bottom Line

 A savings account is a great way to keep some money on the side in case of emergencies.
-It also streamlines your saving efforts and makes it easier to pile up a decent amount of savings.
+It also streamlines your saving efforts and makes accumulating a decent amount of savings easier.
 Don’t count on earning a lot through interest unless you plan on keeping a lot of money in your account.